.

 Local food, souvenirs and live music in the open air.

-Night markets are a big part of life in Phuket, for locals and tourists alike.
+Phuket is famous for its night markets, which are a big part of life on the island for locals and tourists alike.
 They are a colourful display of local food stalls, cheap clothes, handmade items and things you probably do not need but want to buy anyway.
 There is always live music or a singer somewhere in the background.
 Chillva Market in Phuket Town, Malin Plaza near Patong and the Sunday Walking Street on Thalang Road are among the most popular.
 The food alone is worth the visit.

 Read More!